-• As the pilot has now concluded, we would like these specialist vehicles - and an equivalent mobility payment to those families who do not drive - to be made available to all 2,768 children in the UK under the age of three who depend on bulky medical equipment.
-We call on the next government to make funding available to achieve this.
+- We would like specialist vehicles and an equivalent mobility payment to those families who do not drive to be made available to all 2,768 children in the UK under the age of three who depend on bulky medical equipment, or need to be near their vehicle in case they need emergency medical treatment. - To enable this, we ask the government to extend the higher rate DLA mobility component to all of these children.